 Grape seed oil for frying

 Drain chickpeas, and place in pan with fresh water, and bring to a boil.
 Allow to boil for 5 minutes, then let simmer on low for about an hour.
 Drain and allow to cool for 15 minutes.
 Combine all the ingredient in the food processor, mix well.
 Transfer in a bowl and refrigerate for a couple of hours.

 Shape them into a small ball (use your ice-cream scoop)

 Fry in 2 inches of oil at 350 degrees until golden brown (5-7 minutes).
 Serve with Tahini Sauce.

-Leaving Cyprus, going threw Egypt and on our way to Africa.
+Leaving Cyprus, going throght Egypt and on our way to Africa.
 My dad, sister and I in the middle, waiting to be served Falafel with Hummus.
-My favorite dish!
+One of my favorite dish!

 Deliciously Ella is all about celebrating what you can do with delicious, plant based ingredients.
 It’s not about diet or deprivation, there’s no one size fits all, and everything I do can be adapted to suit you.

 I eat the way I do as it helps me manage my illness, but I don’t want Deliciously Ella to be prescriptive in any way.
 Recent research has shown that only 27% of people get their 5-a-day in the UK, and I hope that the way I can help is by providing the most interesting, delicious ways, to add more fruit and vegetables in to your diet.
 My values are: Natural, Simple, Honest, and I hope that comes through in everything I do.
 That can range from trying to create delicious recipes with a limited amount of well known, readily available ingredients, to sharing the recipes for our products we sell in grocery stores. (via Deliciously Ella)